OrionReed/dom3d/README.md

 </details>

 ## Usage
-Click the extension icon to toggle 3D DOM view or right-click for options.
+Click the extension icon to enable 3D DOM view or right-click it for options.

 | Option                | Description                                            |
 |-----------------------|--------------------------------------------------------|